You might be thinking that cloth diapers sound…“Um, yeah, no thanks. People still do that???“

 Cloth diaper drawback #1 – Convenience

-Honestly, at first glance, cloth diapers might seem like the most inconvenient product made in the world of parenthood.
+Cloth diapers might seem like the most inconvenient product made in the world of parenthood, right?
 However, this shall pass…

 The following are not major drawbacks but rather a matter of getting used to: